The sales profession has a problem.

 Stay Relevant, Employed, and Well-Paid: Become a Sales Sherpa™

 If the sales world is evolving, then the skill sets that drive sales success have to evolve as well.
 Ours is not a world of cold outreach, transactional-selling, and clever closing tricks.
-The path to success that worked in 1990 or 2000 (or even 2010) isn’t going to work in 2020, and it’s not going to work today.
+The path to success that worked in 1990 or 2000 (or even 2010) isn’t going to work today.

 Instead of forcing their selling process onto their potential customers, Sales Sherpas™ are guides who realize that their potential customers are already on their own journey.
 They are engaged in their own buying process.
 It harkens back to the sales adage, “People don’t like to be sold to, but they love to buy.”